 - <mongos_host>: the connection string of a mongos in the sharded cluster instance.

-- <username>: the username you use to log on to a database of the sharded cluster instance.
+- <username>: the username used to log on to a database of the sharded cluster instance.
 The initial username is root.
 We recommend that you do not log on to a database as the root user in a production environment.
-You can create users and grant permissions to them as needed.
+You can create accounts and grant permissions to them as needed.
 For more information, see Manage MongoDB users though DMS.

-- <database>: the name of the authentication database.
-It is the database where the database user is created.
+- <database>: the name of database corresponding to the username if authentication is enabled.
 If the username is root, enter admin.

 mongo --host s-bp**********.mongodb.rds.aliyuncs.com:3717 -u root -p --authenticationDatabase admin

 Enter password:is displayed, enter the password of the database user and press Enter.
 If you forget the password of the root user, you can reset it.
-For more information, see Set a password for a sharded cluster instance.Note The password you enter is not displayed.
+For more information, see Set a password for a sharded cluster instance.Note The password characters are not displayed when you enter the password.

 Common connection scenarios